 “The rest of Condemned is a warren of interweaving decks, corridors, and platforms that seem like some of the most intriguing new battle spaces we’ve seen for Reach.”
 Gamespot.com, Defiant Map Pack Preview

 I worked remotely on this PS Vita game from Austin, TX for the good folks at Nihilistic Software in San Francisco.
 It was a great experience and a challenging project.
 The hardware limitations of the handheld device made it very difficult to make compelling multiplayer spaces.
 I had to resort to some pretty zany tricks to make levels that were big enough for 8 people to run around in while keeping the sight lines very short in order to keep the frame rate from tanking.
-After working on Call of Duty and Halo: Reach, it was quite a change to work with such severe limitations, but I really enjoyed the challenge and the Nihilistic team were a pleasure to work with throughout the project.

 I worked as an Environment Artist on a multiplayer map called Battery for DLC Pack 3.
 Mike Clopper starred as Level Designer.
 The map is based loosely off of Fort Drum, “the concrete battleship” from WWII in Manila Bay, Phillipines.